burkejay/cleaningDatasetProject/CodeBook.md

 measurement 59: "fBodyAccMag-mean()" : Each cell is the average reading of the averages of the phone's accelerometer's 3 axial signals (X, Y, Z) filtered to derive the body acceleration, combined into a magnitude measurement and then transformed into the frequeny domain for all of the samples of 1 person doing 1 activity.
 Values are real numbers between -1 and 1 with a frequency unit.

-measurement 60: "fBodyAccMag-std()" : Each cell is the average reading of the standard deviations of the phone's accelerometer's 3 axial signals (X, Y, Z) filtered to derive the body acceleration, combined into a magnitude measurement and then transformed into the frequeny domain for all of the samples of 1 person doing 1 activity.
+measurement 60: "fBodyAccMag-std()" : Each cell is the average reading of the standard deviations of the phone's accelerometer's 3 axial signals (X, Y, Z) filtered to derive the body acceleration, combined into a magnitude measurement and then transformed into the frequency domain for all of the samples of 1 person doing 1 activity.
 Values are real numbers between -1 and 1 with a frequency unit.

 measurement 61: "fBodyAccJerkMag-mean()": Each cell is the average reading of the averages of the phone's accelerometer's 3 axial signals (X, Y, Z) filtered to derive the body acceleration and filtered in time to derive Jerk signals, combined into a magnitude measurement and then transformed into the frequency domain for all of the samples of 1 person doing 1 activity.
 Values are real numbers between -1 and 1 with a frequency unit.